 Today, Chessington World of Adventures provides attractions and animal experiences targeted at young families.
 There are four rollercoasters, chief among them being Vampire, a swinging coaster originally built by Arrow and designed by the famed John Wardley, who also came up with much of the original concept and master plan for the park.
 Other highlights include Tiger Rock, a log flume past real life tigers; Dragon's Fury, a spinning rollercoaster (Chessington like their dragons); and Tomb Blaster, an interactive dark ride through an Egyptian tomb.

 Professor Burp's Bubbleworks was one of Chessington's most famous dark rides.
 Originally a boat ride through a fizzy pop factory, it was later rethemed under a sponsorship deal with Imperial Leather to become a tour through a duck infested soap factory.
 In 2016, the Bubbleworks took its last riders, and reopened in 2017 rethemed as the Gruffalo River Adventure.
 While nothing can match the creativity of the original 1990 version of the Bubbleworks, the Gruffalo gives a nicely themed reboot to what was becoming a tired, worn out, but classic ride in need of some TLC.
+The success of The Gruffalo was followed up in 2019 with Room on the Broom: A Magical Journey, a walkthrough past several key scenes from the book.

 The park's animal collection is huge and spread across several themed areas.
 Lions, tigers and gorillas are among the beasts on view in Trail of the Kings; kids can get up close to their favourite farmland friends in the Children's Zoo area; and a large variety of fish are on display in Chessington's own Sealife Centre.
 Those in search of adventure can board a Zufari truck for a safari around the African plains in search of giraffes, zebras and rhinos.